ghabs/notes.bengoldhaber/_notes/Use the first person instead of the second person.md

 ---
 tags: principles circling
 ---
-Use the first person instead of the second
+**Note: preliminary, not settled**

-Recently, while Circling, a friend expressed a conviction that it would be better for me to own my thoughts and feelings by using language that expresses those thoughts and feelings as my own.
+Recently a friend expressed a conviction that it would be better for me to own my thoughts and feelings by using language that expresses those thoughts and feelings as my own.
 In particular if I use second person hypotethicals, I'm distancing myself from my actual beliefs.

 Compare these two statements: